arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_return.md

 which method do we use to handle fd-sets, *poll* should be here on linux.

 @RESTSTRUCT{fd-setsize,version_details_struct,string,optional,}
-if not *poll* the fd setsize is valid for the maximum number of filedescriptors
+if not *poll* the fd setsize is valid for the maximum number of file descriptors

 @RESTSTRUCT{full-version-string,version_details_struct,string,optional,}
 The full version string